SkyyInfinity/SkyyInfinity/README.md

 # 👋 Hello World

 My name is Dylan, I'm a 25 year old.
-I'm a web developer studed in NFactory School (Rouen, France).
+I'm a web developer studed in Need For School (Rouen, France).

 ## 🎓 Experience